JerryFleming/PyDoc/library/contextlib.rst

       foo
       </h1>

-   The function being decorated must return a :term:`generator`-iterator when called.
+   The function being decorated must return a :term:`生成函数`-iterator when called.
 This iterator must yield exactly one value, which will be bound to the targets in the :keyword:`with` statement's :keyword:`as` clause, if any.